DTW-DanWard/Invoke-Docker-PSObject/README.md

 ## Setup and Usage
-Download the PowerShell Beautifier utility.
+Download the Invoke-Docker-PSObject utility.
 Clone it, zip it or get it from the PowerShell Gallery:
 ```PowerShell
 Install-Module -Name Invoke-Docker-PSObject
 ```